-Title of proposed independent study course: HLTH 8800, Number of credits: Semester: PHS PhD faculty member who will direct the independent study: Objectives: Assignments, projects, products, or other means of evaluating th ne student's learning: Description of how the course fits into the student's plan of acad lemic study and specialty area.
-Projected resources, bibliography of readings, data to be analyze needed.) ed, etc. (Include attachments as It is the student's responsibility to verify that this course is added approval by the PHS Program Director. d to his or her schedule, following I understand and agree that an independent study course require credit hour during the spring or summer semesters, or approxim hour for summer courses.
-It is my responsibility to make approping member for submission of completed work and evaluations. ately 9.3 hours each week per credit Student Name Printed and Signature Date I agree to supervise this independent study on a regular basis, ar nd to provide a final grade.
+Title of proposed independent study course: HLTH 8800, Number of credits: Semester: PHS PhD faculty member who will direct the independent study: Objectives: Assignments, projects, products, or other means of evaluating th e student's learning: Description of how the course fits into the student's plan of acad emic study and specialty area.
+Projected resources, bibliography of readings, data to be analyze needed.) d, etc. (Include attachments as It is the student's responsibility to verify that this course is added approval by the PHS Program Director.
+I to his or her schedule, following I understand and agree that an independent study course require credit hour during the spring or summer semesters, or approximation for summer courses.
+It is my responsibility to make approprimember for submission of completed work and evaluations. ately 9.3 hours each week per credit Student Name Printed and Signature Date I agree to supervise this independent study on a regular basis, an d to provide a final grade.
 Faculty Name Printed and Signature Date PhD Program Director Signature/Approval Date

-Appendix D: PHS PhD STUDENT TRAVEL APPLICATION
+Appendix E: PHS PhD STUDENT TRAVEL APPLICATION

 NAME E-MAIL

-AMOUNT REQUESTED \$ LOCAL PHONE
+AMOUNT REQUESTED \$ LC CAL PHONE

-PLEASE ATTACH THE FOLLOWING INFORMATION IS S SUPPORT OF THIS APPLICATION:

-1) Name of conference or organization - -
+1) Name of conference/ organization and url

 2) Date of Conference

 3) Site of conference

+4) Date scheduled to present

-4) Has the abstract/paper been accepted to or presentation?
-YES NO
+5) Has the abstract/paper been accepted for pr esentation?

-5) Will you present the paper/abstract at the ne conference?
+6) Will you present the paper/abstract at the co nference?

-6) Have you applied for GPSG travel fund
+7) Have you applied for GPSG travel funds? □ YES □ NO

 If yes, when?

-NOTE: ALL APPLICATIONS MUST INCLUDE THE F OLLOWING.
-PLEASE CHECK EACH INCLUDED.

-1) A copy of the accepted abstract;

-2) \Box A description of the conference (pre iminary program);

-3) $\ \square$ A letter of support or endorsement fr om the applicant's advisor including an indication

-of the importance of the conference or event forum.

-4) \(\subseteq \text{ A copy of the acceptance notification} \) n to participate in the conference.
-An email

-invitation will suffice for application but a a formal invitation or notation in the final

-conference schedule will be required to be submitted with receipts for payment.

-5) Travel budget.
+If yes, what amount was awarded? \$ Attach copy of award notice.

+PLEASE ATTACH THE FOLLOWING DOCUMENTATION.
+1) □ A letter explaining the importance of the conference or event, signed by the advisor or faculty co-author.
+2) □ A copy of the accepted abstract or paper.
+3) □ A copy of the acceptance notification to participate in the conference.
+An email invitation will suffice if sent as the formal invitation.
+4) □ A travel budget narrative, listing costs and sources of support.
+5) □ Copies of notification of any other financial support for the travel, such as GPSG.

 Signature of Applicant Date

 Signature of Advisor/Faculty Co-Author Date

+APPLICATIONS MUST BE SUBMITTED TO THE PHS PHD DIRECTOR AT LEAST 45 DAYS PRIOR TO TRAVEL.
+Approved: YES NO Amount: \$

 Signature of PhD Director Date

-APPLICATIONS MUST BE SUBMITTED TO THE PHS PHD DIRECTOR AT LEAST 30 DAYS PRIOR TO TRAVEL.
+Cignatare of the Director 1 2410

-We cannot guarantee funding for all travel requests.
+NOTE: We cannot guarantee funding for all travel requests.
 Please do not assume that you have received a travel award until the PHS PhD director has notified you.